Retreat

 What if the net gets a small tear?

-Repair it with the Mosticare Net Repair Kit — a small tear on the side panel is a fix, not a replacement event.
-A larger structural tear is when to replace.
+Repair it with the Mosticare Net Repair Kit, a small tear on the side panel is a fix, not a replacement event.
+Because the Carello relies entirely on an intact mesh, a larger structural tear is when to replace.

-Mosticare exists to protect people from the world's deadliest animal without poisoning the room — or the stroller — in which they sleep.
-The Bambino Carello is a quiet, certified way to do that over a pram, a buggy, or a bassinet, tested specifically on the children it is built to protect.
+Mosticare exists to protect people from the world's deadliest animal without putting anything on the mesh that sits inches from a sleeping child's face.
+The Bambino Carello is a quiet, chemical-free way to do that over a pram, a buggy, or a bassinet, a pure physical barrier and nothing else.